reema0814/Threat-Protection-with-XDR/Labguide/Module 1/Lab-02.md

 ### Task 1: Connect the Windows security event connector

+In this task, you'll set up the connector to ensure effective log transmission and enhance your security monitoring framework.

 1. In the Search bar of the Azure portal, type *Microsoft Sentinel*, then select **Microsoft Sentinel**.

     ![](../media/09.png)